chaos-lang/chaos-lang.org/website/docs/20_preemptive_checks.md

 ---

-Chaos does some preemptive checks in both interpreter and compiler mode to report possible runtime errors in compile-time inside the all imported or defined functions.
+Chaos does some preemptive checks in both interpreter and compiler mode to report possible runtime errors in compile-time inside the all imported and/or defined functions.
 These checks can be disabled with `--unsafe` option which also decreases the warm up time.

 ## Undefined variable checks